 Will Odisha continue to defy the national trend: A twist time?

 New Delhi, Apr 04: Odisha has always defied the national trend and we have seen this since the past two decades.
-Odisha continued to be ruled by one party, the Biju Janata Dal, despite trends at the centre changing over the years.
+Odisha continued to be ruled by one party, the Biju Janata Dal (BJD), despite trends at the centre changing over the years.

 There are a couple of issues this time around that suggest that the trend would change.
 The perception that Naveen Patnaik provided a corruption free government is changing and this is one of the factors that could hurt the BJD.
 Naveen Patnaik successfully retained power with this anti-corruption stance.